- Scholarship and Loan Repayment Programs

 The NURSE Corps Loan Repayment Program is a federal program targeted to bachelor's or master's degree trained nurses employed as registered nurses.
 In order to receive an award, nurses must work in a Critical Shortage Facility for nursing that's located in a HPSA.

 Indian Health Service (IHS)

-The IHS offers scholarship and loan repayment opportunities to qualified American Indian (AI) and Alaskan Native (AN) citizens.
+The IHS offers scholarship and loan repayment opportunities to qualified American Indian (AI) and Alaska Native (AN) citizens.
 The scholarship program covers tuition, required fees and appropriate living expenses for eligible students in health professions programs.
-Students receiving the scholarship have to complete a service obligation at an Indian health tribal health facility.
+Students receiving the scholarship have to complete a service obligation at an Indian tribal health facility.
 The IHS loan repayment program offers loan repayment assistance to eligible applicants in qualified health professional disciplines.
-Eligibility to the loan repayment program is not restricted to AI/AN.
+Eligibility for the loan repayment program is not restricted to AI/AN.
 Loan repayment recipients receive an award in exchange for at least a two-year service obligation.

 Wisconsin Medical Society (WMS) Foundation

 The foundation of the WMS offers a number of scholarship, student loan, and fellowship opportunities for students in medical school in Wisconsin.

 The Wisconsin AHEC system provides programs to strengthen community-based health professional education and community health education.
 This programming is carried out in a variety of ways, some of which are described below.

 - Study Wisconsin - Opportunity for student advancement and training outside of the regular school curriculum